amadeus4dev-examples/amadeus-php/README.md

 ```

 ## Use SSL certificate
-This library is using PHP core extension cURL for making Http Request but disabling the options for SSL verification.
+This library is using PHP core extension cURL for making Http Request but disabling the options for SSL certificate verification.
 Thus it is highly suggested using a certificate with PHP’s cURL functions.

 You can download the ```cacert.pem``` certificate bundle from the [official cURL website](https://curl.se/docs/caextract.html).